KLisabeth/KLisabeth/README.md

 -  🏡 &nbsp; I'm from Ukraine & live in Belgium.
 -  🎓 &nbsp; Graduated as a Full-Stack Web Developer at [Hack Your Future Belgium](https://github.com/HackYourFutureBelgium).
--  💁 &nbsp; Highly motivated reliable and results-oriented young web developer, who loves programming and enjoy solving challenges.
+-  💁 &nbsp; Highly motivated reliable and results-oriented web developer, who loves programming and enjoy solving challenges.
 Knowledgeable in user interface, testing, and debugging processes.
 Can manage front-end and back-end development .
 Able to self-organize during independent projects, as well as collaborate in a team setting.
+-  👩🏼‍💻 &nbsp; I volunteer my time as a coach at HYF Belgium, where I mentor aspiring developers, which further enriches my experience and passion for web development

 ## Skills :